 ‘To the truly engaged, work and play are one and the same’, Bill Tai (Silicon Valley Entrepreneur, Pro Kite Surfer, and Co-Founder of Mai Tai)

 What happens when you combine some of the world’s most promising entrepreneurs, a buzzing kite surfing community, and the hottest kite boarding pros from all four corners of the world?
-It’s called ‘Mai Tai’, and I am not when you last took up a new sport, but here’s my story of losing my snow kiting virginity.
+It’s called ‘Mai Tai’, and I am not sure when you last took up a new sport, but here’s my story of losing my snow kiting virginity.
 Skiing with a windy twist!

 It didn’t need to be a full-on powder day for me to recognise Mt Baker as a hidden gem in a world of powder options.
 I arrived on one of the busiest days of the season, with foggy, overcast skies, and several days since fresh powder had fallen.
 However, these conditions didn’t detract from the fact that Mt Baker had (and often has) the deepest snow base in the world.